SarkisovTeam/dreaming4MOFs/README.md

 ## Dependencies

 An `environment.yml` file is available for setting up a new Python environment.
-Most of the required dependencies are handled in this file, and can be executed using the following command:
+Most of the required dependencies are handled in this file, and can be executed using the following command (which should only take a few minutes):

 ```
 conda env create -f environment.yml